Counseling

 2. Don’t be afraid to talk.

-They are not going to go telling your business all over the place.
+A counselor is not there to judge you and they certainly are not going to go telling your business all over the place.
 What you say in their office stays in their office.

 3. Let go.